 - E. The Philadelphia Bar Association Professional Guidance Committee Opinion 2009-02 (March 2009).
 (Tab G) - F. New York City Bar Formal Opinion 2010-2 (September 2010) (Tab H) (A lawyer may not attempt to gain access to a social networking website under false pretenses, either directly or through an agent.) - G. New York State Bar Association Opinion 843 (September 10, 2010) (Tab I) (A lawyer representing a client may access the public pages of another party's social networking website (such as Facebook or MySpace) for the purpose of obtaining possible impeachment material for use in litigation.) - H. SDCBA Legal Ethics Opinion 2011-12 (Adopted by the San Diego County Bar Legal Ethics Committee May 24, 2011) (An attorney may not make an ex parte "friend" request of a represented party.
-An attorney's duty not to deceive prohibits him from making a friend request even of unrepresented parties without disclosing the purpose of the request.)
+An attorney's duty not to deceive

+- prohibits him from making a friend request even of unrepresented parties without disclosing the purpose of the request.)
 (Tab J) - I. New York Bar Association Formal Opinion 2012-02 (June 2012) (Tab K) (Attorneys may use social media websites for juror research as long as no communication occurs between the lawyer and the juror as a result of the research.
 Attorneys may not research jurors if the results of the research are that the juror will receive a communication.
 If an attorney unknowingly or inadvertently causes a communication with a juror, such conduct can run afoul of the Rules of Professional conduct.
 The attorney must not use deception to gain access to a juror's website or to obtain information, and third parties working for the benefit of or on behalf of an attorney must comport with all the same restrictions as the attorney.
-Should a lawyer learn of juror misconduct through otherwise permissible research of a juror's
+Should a lawyer learn of juror misconduct through otherwise permissible research of a juror's social media activities, the lawyer must reveal the improper conduct to the court.) - J. In Carino v.

-- social media activities, the lawyer must reveal the improper conduct to the court.) - J. ABA Formal Opinion 466 (April 24, 2014) (Tab L).
-Lawyers may search public information that jurors or potential jurors put on the Internet about themselves but they may not communicate directly with the jurors, such as asking to "friend" them on Facebook.
-The Opinion provides that looking at information available to everyone on a juror's social media accounts or websites when the juror doesn't know it's being done is not improper ex parte conduct.
-However, asking a juror for access to his or her social media is improper.
-When a juror finds out, through a notification feature of the social media platform or website that the lawyer reviewed publicly available information it is the social media provider, not the lawyer, who is communicating with the juror. - K. In Carino v.
 Muenzen, 2010 WL 3448071 (N.J.Super.A.D.
 Aug.
 30, 2010) the court addressed the issue of whether attorneys may access the Internet during jury selection to obtain information about jurors on the panel.
 The court held that accessing the Internet during jury selection was permissible: "We ... conclude that the Judge acted unreasonably in preventing use of the internet....
 There was no suggestion that counsel's use of the computer was in any way disruptive.
 That he had the foresight to bring his laptop computer to court, and defense counsel did not, simply cannot serve as a basis for judicial intervention in the name of 'fairness' or maintaining a 'level paying field.'
-The 'playing field' was, in fact, already 'level' because internet access was open to both counsel, even if only one of them chose to utilize it." - In Praise of Overzealous Representation Lying to Judges, Deceiving Third Parties, and Other Ethical Conduct, 34 Hofstra L. Rev.771 (2006) - M. In Re Gotti, 8 P3d 966 (Ore 2000) (no deception at all is permissible, by a private or a government lawyer, even rejecting proposed carve-outs for government or civil rights investigators); See also: Deception in Undercover Investigations: Conduct Based v.
+The 'playing field' was, in fact, already 'level' because internet access was open to both counsel, even if only one of them chose to utilize it." - K. In Praise of Overzealous Representation Lying to Judges, Deceiving Third Parties, and Other Ethical Conduct, 34 Hofstra L. Rev.771 (2006) - L. In Re Gotti, 8 P3d 966 (Ore 2000) (no deception at all is permissible, by a private or a government lawyer, even rejecting proposed carve-outs for government or civil rights investigators); See also: Deception in Undercover Investigations: Conduct Based v.
 Status Based Ethical Analysis, 32 Seattle Univ.
 L. Rev. 123 (2008) and Ethical Responsibilities of Lawyers for Deception by Undercover Investigators and Discrimination Testers: An Analysis if the Provisions Prohibiting Misrepresentation under Model Rules of Professional Conduct, 8 Georgetown Journal of Legal Ethics 791 (Summer 1995)